anirudhra/ifc6410/README.md

 * QCOM RPM, Krait CPU/thermal management, qcom kpss clock controller
 * all other QCOM drivers for APQ8060/8064/8660/8960
 * msm: Adreno GPU "msm" driver MUST be built as a module instead of integrating into kernel in order to be able to blacklist later if it hangs
+* PCie: Appears to be based on Designware IP with some QCOM customizations

 Wifi firmare OG repo: https://github.com/qca/ath6kl-firmware/tree/master/ath6k/AR6004/hw3.0

 ## Kernel Boot Settings